istio/community/WORKING-GROUP-PROCESSES.md

 ### Dissolving a working group

 Some working groups are ephemeral or naturally reach the end of their useful life.
-Working group leads can petition to dissolve their working groups by emailing [istio-tech-oversight@googlegroups.com](mailto:istio-tech-oversight@googlegroups.com).
+Working group leads can petition to dissolve their working groups by emailing [istio-tech-oversight@](mailto:istio-tech-oversight@googlegroups.com).
 The technical oversight committee also reserves the right to dissolve or recharter working groups over time as necessary.

 ## Leads

 Each working group must have 2 or 3 leads, with at least two different organizations represented.
-Working group leads must be Members of the
+Working group leads must be members of the
 Istio project (that is, have made multiple contributions to the project in the form of code, design, or documentation).

 Please see the [Community Roles](https://github.com/istio/community/blob/master/ROLES.md) document for a